tonkeeper/wallet-api/README.md

 If the `ownerAddress` is missing: wallet app uses the current address.

 Note: `ownerAddress` cannot be set to some other wallet, not controlled by the initiator of the transaction.

+Wallet must check if `forwardAmount` is above zero and less than `amount`.

 Primary confirmation UI displays: